nobruinfo/xemu-beginner-s-doc/readme.md

 * The .D81 has to be pre-existing, e.g. an empty disk image created with XEMU65.
 * All PC folders to be used in the .D81 have to be lowercase.
-* Since the script uses Windows' TASKKILL after every call of Xemu65 all of its instances are terminated without asking back.
+* ~~Since the script uses Windows' TASKKILL after every call of Xemu65 all of its instances are terminated without asking back.~~ `cbm-shell` is used instead of Xemu to have resolved this.